-- In a role reversal, the ISM Manufacturing Index improved in February to 53.2 from 51.3 in January.
-The Briefing.com consensus expected the index to increase to 51.3.
+- The ISM Manufacturing Index increased to 53.7 in March from 53.2 in February.
+The Briefing.com consensus expected the index to increase to 54.0.

 - This is a highly overrated index.
 It is merely a survey of purchasing managers.
 It is a diffusion index, which means that it reflects the number of people saying conditions are better compared to the number saying conditions are worse.
 It does not weight for size of the firm, or for the degree of better/worse.
 It can therefore underestimate conditions if there is a great deal of strength in a few firms.
 The data have thus not been either a good forecasting tool or a good read on current conditions during this business cycle.
 It must be recognized that the index is not hard data of any kind, but simply a survey that provides broad indications of trends.